-The F3 was BYD’s first mass market sedan.
+The F3 was BYD’s first mass-market sedan.
 Production started in 2005 and continues on the same platform until today (!!!).
 Over the years, the F3 has been updated numerous times, but the basic design and the hard points of the chassis still remain the same.

 The BYD F3 we have here today was made somewhere between 2005 and 2008.
 We know that for sure because in 2009 the old logo was replaced by a new one.
 Our F3 seemed almost entirely original.
 The sporty wheels were factory standard.
-The owner only added black film to darken the windows.
+The owner only added the black film to darken the windows.
 GLX-i was a trim-level, third-highest, out of four levels in total.

 At the time, most of China’s car makers were trying hard to imitate, learn from, and copy European and Japanese brands.
-This was plainly visible in their marketing and in many cases even on their cars.
+This was visible in their marketing and many cases even on their cars.
 The BYD F3 is a case in point.
 The text around the wheel’s center says: Euro Concept Style Wheel.

 The interior was almost entirely original too, bar for the comfy steering wheel cover and the seat cover on the passenger seat.
 Beige and faux wood were very popular then, believed to ooze luxury.
 The F3 has ‘wood’ in the center stack and on the gear knob.